-As it’s Reflexology Week (24-30 September), we thought we’d use this week’s blog post to highlight the benefits of this fascinating method of healing and the health conditions it can be used to treat.
+We thought we would take an opportunity to highlight the benefits of reflexology as a fascinating method of healing and the health conditions it can be used to treat.

 Reflexology is a holistic therapy based on the principle that certain points on the feet and hands correspond to specific parts of the body.
 A trained reflexologist uses their hands to apply pressure to these reflex points to release tensions, improve circulation, address any imbalances in the body and stimulate the body’s natural healing processes.